david-dick/time-zone-olson/README.md

     The designated file is shorter than expected

-- `%s is not an time zone in the existing Olson database`
+- `%s is not a time zone in the existing Olson database`

     The designated time zone could not be found on the file system.
 The time zone is expected to be in the designated directory + the time zone name, for example, /usr/share/zoneinfo/Australia/Melbourne